 On this page we will cover the following:

-- a poll, we want to know how much you think a patio will cost (we are conducting research)
+- A poll, let other visitors to this site know how much you think a new patio will cost (+results from over 16,000 votes).

-- a look at drainage and planning permission
+- A look at drainage options and planning permission.

 Poll – How Much Do You Think It Will Cost to Lay a Patio?